fluxcd/website/content/en/blog/2021-06-28-bug-scrub-announce.md

 we will provide a Zoom link closer to the event time.

-We will have one or more contributors with Triage access in attendance, and attempt to visit each issue in the target group.
+We will have one or more contributors with triage access in attendance, and attempt to review each issue in the target group.
 (The targets will vary by week, or by event date, as this will be a recurring event on some TBD schedule.)
 A key goal is to figure out if a given issue can be reproduced, and report our findings.
 Some issues don\'t provide enough